jimmyskull/LUAunit/doc/index.rst

 Functional tests
 -------------------
-Functional tests also exist to validate LuaUnit.
+Functional tests also exist to validate LUAUnit.
 Their management is slightly more complicated.

-The main goal of functional tests is to validate that LuaUnit output has not been altered.
-Since LuaUnit supports some standard compliant output (TAP, junitxml), this is very important (and it has been broken in the past)
+The main goal of functional tests is to validate that LUAUnit output has not been altered.
+Since LUAUnit supports some standard compliant output (TAP, junitxml), this is very important (and it has been broken in the past)

 Functional tests perform the following actions:

-* Run the 2 suites: example_with_luaunit.lua, test_with_err_fail_pass.lua (with various options to have successe, failure and/or errors)
+* Run the 2 suites: example_with_LUAunit.LUA, test_with_err_fail_pass.LUA (with various options to have successe, failure and/or errors)
 * Run every suite with all output format, all verbosity
 * Validate the XML output with jenkins/hudson and junit schema
 * Compare the results with the previous output ( archived in test/ref ), with some tricks to make the comparison possible :

     * adjustment of the file separator to use the same output on Windows and Unix
     * date and test duration is zeroed so that it does not impact the comparison
-    * adjust the stack trace format which has changed between Lua 5.1, 5.2 and 5.3
+    * adjust the stack trace format which has changed between LUA 5.1, 5.2 and 5.3

-* Run some legacy suites or tricky output to manage and verify output: test_with_xml.lua, , compat_luaunit_v2x.lua, legacy_example_with_luaunit.lua
+* Run some legacy suites or tricky output to manage and verify output: test_with_xml.LUA, , compat_LUAunit_v2x.LUA, legacy_example_with_LUAunit.LUA

 For functional tests to run, *diff* must be available on the command line. *xmllint* is needed to perform the xml validation but